cpcdupct/INDIeOpen-INDIeOpen/README.md

 <img src="architecture-indieopen.jpg">

+## Deployment

+All the INDIe back end components are based on a microservices solution based on Spring Boot(https://spring.io/microservices).
+The deployment of these microservices depends on the selected cloud computing provider.
+Each cloud computing provider provides its own deployment manual.
+In the case of Microsoft’s Azure it can be found at the following URL  Quickstart - Deploy your first application to Azure Spring Apps | Microsoft Docs (https://docs.microsoft.com/en-us/azure/spring-apps/quickstart?tabs=Azure-CLI).

 ## Creators and contributors

 INDIeOpen component files have been created at the **Digital Content Creation Center** (CPCD), in the Universidad Politécnica de Cartagena.